Covariant cosmography in the presence of local structures: comparing exact solutions and perturbation theory: Introduction

 In this paper, we build on these preliminary analyses by estimating the amplitudes of the covariant cosmographic parameters—including the Hubble, deceleration, curvature, and jerk parameters as determined by an off-center observer in a spherically symmetric Lemaître-Tolman-Bondi (LTB) spacetime \cite{tolman, bondi}.
-Interest in this specific cosmological setup is driven by intriguing preliminary evidence of an axisymmetric pattern in the angular anisotropies of the local cosmic expansion rate \cite{kalbouneh_marinoni_bel_2023,Kalbouneh:2024,Kalbouneh:2024yjj,paper5}.
-A spherical harmonic decomposition of the expansion rate fluctuation field traced by Cosmicflows-3 \cite{Tully_2016} reveals that the dipole direction aligns with the quadrupole maximum, while the octupole also peaks along this axis.
-Moreover, higher-order multipoles exhibit an axially symmetric structure around the dipole axis.
+Interest in this cosmological scenario is motivated by emerging evidence for an approximately axisymmetric structure in the angular anisotropies of the local cosmic expansion rate.
+A spherical-harmonic decomposition of the expansion-rate fluctuation field reveals a coherent alignment across multipoles: the dipole direction coincides with the quadrupole maximum, the octupole likewise peaks along this same axis, and both exhibit approximate axial symmetry about the dipole. \cite{kalbouneh_marinoni_bel_2023} identified this pattern at redshifts $z<0.05$ using \textit{Cosmicflows-3} data \cite{Tully_2016}.
+Subsequent analyses by \cite{paper5}, based on \textit{Cosmicflows-4} data \cite{Tully:2022rbj}, confirmed that this alignment persists to at least $z<0.1$.
 The simplest scenario in which an axially symmetric anisotropic expansion rate could, in principle, be observed occurs when we, as observers, are positioned at a distance from a massive structure that dominates the kinematics of the local universe.
 The objective is phenomenological: to develop an analytical framework for interpreting observational estimates of the covariant cosmographic parameters and to assess the viability of this model for the local metric.